-When I was 16, I met this sweet boy, Richie Abbott (not his real name.)
+When I was 16, I met this sweet boy, Richie (not his real name.)
 He was quiet, and handsome, and two years younger than me so it was safe to flirt and fan his adoration.
 Richie was a summer kid so when September came, he returned to wherever he lived while I remained at the shore and grew up.

 A handful of years later, our paths crossed again.
-Rich was big and strong now, still quiet, and handsome, but no longer “too young.”
+Richie was now big and strong, still quiet, even more handsome, but no longer “too young.”
 We were at a small gathering one night, circling each other as we drank and laughed with friends.
-One by one people left, and soon I found myself alone with Richie in an unfamiliar bedroom, where a few of us had been talking, and Richie leaned in for a kiss.
+A few of us were talking in the bedroom.
+One by one people left, and soon I found myself alone, with Richie, as he leaned in for a kiss.

 It was our first.
 And it was weird.
 Like some kind of time warp.
 (How did we become adults, let alone peers?)

-Richie began driving me toward the bed, and I felt a panic rise up ins me that I had never felt before.
+My breath caught as Richie began driving me toward the bed.
 I tried a joke to shift the mood, but he wasn’t budging.
-(If I didn’t think of something fast, I was about to be… raped.)
+If I didn’t think of something fast, I was about to be… raped.

 “Not here, let’s go to my place,” I said, hoping to wake him from the spell he was under.